rpnx-net/rapidcsv/README.md

 Reading CSV Data from a Stream or String
 ----------------------------------------
-In addition to specifying a filename, rapidcsv supports constructing a Document from a stream and, indirectly through stringstream, from a string.
+In addition to specifying a filename, rntcsv supports constructing a Document from a stream and, indirectly through stringstream, from a string.
 Here is a simple example reading CSV data from a string: